Revilotom/NimTM/README.md

 sys	0m0.000s
 ```

-As you can see it takes less than 2 seconds to execute the busy five state busy beaver.
+As you can see it takes less than 2 seconds to execute the five state busy beaver.